Economy of Bihar

-The economy of Bihar is one of the fastest-growing in India.
-It is largely service-based, with a significant share of agricultural and industrial sectors.
-The GDP of the state was ₹7,45,310 crores (US$94 billion) at the current market price (2022–23).
+Bihar is one of the fastest growing states in India.
+For the 2025–2026 year, Bihar is estimated to have 22% GDP growth rate.
+Bihar is largely service-based, though agriculture and industry also contribute substantially.
+At current prices, the state's GDP was estimated at ₹1097264 crore for 2025–26.

-The state also has a small industrial sector.
-As of 2021 agriculture accounts for 24%, industry 15% and service 61% of the economy of the state For the period 2002–2007, average growth rate of Manufacturing in the state was 0.38%, against the national average of 7.8%.
-Bihar has the lowest GDP per capita in India, but there are pockets of higher per capita income like the southern half of the state and its capital city, Patna, had per capita income greater than that of Bangalore or Hyderabad in 2008.
+As of 2021, agriculture accounts for 19.9%, industry 21.5% and service 58.6% of the economy of the state.
+During the 2002–2007 period, average growth rate of manufacturing in the state was 0.38%, against the national average of 7.8%.In fiscal year 2021-22 Bihar's manufacturing sector grew by 3.9% and has shown improvement in manufacturing sector in recent years.
+Bihar has the lowest GDP per capita in India, but there are pockets of higher per capita income like the southern half of the state and its capital city, Patna.